 The word, history, is employed in two senses.
-There is history (1) that is written about, and there is history (2) that is written.
-History (2) aims at expressing knowledge of history (1).
+There is history (1) that is written about, and there is history (2) at expressing that is written.
+History (2) aims to express knowledge of history (1).
+If need be, I shall resolve any ambiguity that hight arise by writing not just history but either history (1) or history (2).